binkley/homebrewery-files/witch.md

 When you gain this feature, choose one magic item that is Uncommon and requires attunement, or one that is Rare and does not require attunement.
 The item must be a Ring, Wand, or Wondrous Item and should suit your witchy theme.
 Your DM has final say on which items are available for this feature.

-If the item requires attunement, it does not count against your maximum number of attuned items.
 You cannot transfer, sell, or destroy the item except by extraordinary means&mdash;it is specific to you.
 If the item is stolen, lost, or destroyed it becomes a non-magical mundane item for others, and you can use a 1 hour ritual to return it undamaged.

 Items should evoke respect, mobility, protection, or nature&rsquo;s power such as _Bag of Beans_, _Broom of Flying_, _Cauldron of Plenty_, _Periapt of Wound Closure_, _Ring of Mind Shielding_, or _Wand of Entangle_.
 These examples represent different powers and aspects of witches.